Gödel's completeness theorem: More general form

 if $T\models s$, then $T\vdash s$.

 Since the converse (soundness) also holds, it follows that $T\models s$ if and only if $T\vdash s$, and thus that syntactic and semantic consequence are equivalent for first-order logic.

 This more general theorem is used implicitly, for example, when a sentence is shown to be provable from the axioms of group theory by considering an arbitrary group and showing that the sentence is satisfied by that group.

-Gödel's original formulation is deduced by taking the particular case of a theory without any axiom.
+Gödel's original formulation is deduced by taking the particular case of a theory without any axioms.